tiernano/www.geekphotographer.com/_posts/2006-06-26-digital-camera-reviews-over-at-the-digital-photography-blog.md

 categories:
   - Uncategorized
 ---
 check [out this section of the digital photography blog][1] with a LOT of reviews of different cameras. they not only have their own review, but link to others too. very cool resource!
-bk_keywords:digital camera

  [1]: http://www.livingroom.org.au/photolog/reviews/